 Yosemite National Park is the perfect destination for families with young children.
 With its stunning views, breathtaking waterfalls, and plenty of outdoor activities, Yosemite will be a hit with your family.

-In this two-day itinerary, we’ll explore some of the best activities and attractions Yosemite offers.
-From short and easy hikes to scenic bike rides, there’s something for everyone in this itinerary.
+In this two-day itinerary, you’ll explore some of the best activities and attractions Yosemite offers.
+From short and easy hikes to scenic bike rides, this itinerary has something for everyone.
 We’ll also provide recommendations on places to stay and eat.

 So, let’s get started!